 The research found that energy efficiency and waste reduction actions reduce operating costs.
 “Environmental action isn’t just a luxury that can be enjoyed if the funds are available,” says Newell.
 “Operating in an environmentally-friendly fashion can open up new avenues for running businesses in a cost-effective way.”

-For example: In organizations studied, hiring an energy manager led to net positive funds as a result of the cost savings the person produced.
+In the organizations studied, hiring an energy manager led to net positive funds as a result of the cost savings the hire produced.

 Dale and Newell’s project, Meeting the Climate Challenge (MC3), focused on actions by local governments.
-But the lessons can be applied to for-profit businesses, the authors say.
+These lessons can be applied to for-profit businesses.
 “Our findings show that opportunities exist for communities to develop in innovative, collaborative and sustainable ways, and these opportunities extend to all organizations," says Newell.